Philipbear/BUDDY_Metabolomics/README.md

 &nbsp;
 &nbsp;
-# Upcoming Version

-We will be soon releasing a python package `pybuddy`.

-If you want to use `BUDDY` in large scale or in a more customizable manner, please stay tuned for [our latest release](https://github.com/Philipbear).
+# Python packge & Command-line tool

+We have now released `msbuddy` as a Python package and a command-line tool.
+[Try it now](https://github.com/Philipbear/msbuddy)!

 You are welcome to contact me via **philipxsp@hotmail.com** should you have any questions or suggestions.